sldesnoo-Delft/q1pulse/README.md

 - The shift right operator does an unsigned shift right.
 - There is no overflow checking on integer and fixed point operations.
   So, 1.0 + 0.5 gives -0.5.

+Multiplication and division operators are not implemented, because the emulation with q1asm would take too long to be practical.
+The emulated multiplication of two 32-bit values would take more than 1 microsecond.

 ### Example